Transportation in Colombia

 General

 Colombia has several types of transportation with an extensive transportation network: from the modern metro/cable car system in Medellín and the Transmilenio bus system in Bogotá, to tuk tuks, moto cabs and many domestic flights.
-The extensive bus network reaches into the far corners of Colombia.
+The extensive bus network reaches into the far reaches of Colombia.

 Car rental + Private transportation